CK Hutchison Holdings: Ports

 In March 2025, it is reported that CK Hutchinson Holding would sell Hutchinson Port Holdings and Hutchinson Port Group Holdings.
 There are reports stating that the key buyer is the Aponte Italian shipping family, and "the crucial figure" is Diego Aponte, group president of Mediterranean Shipping Company (MSC), and chairman of the Terminal Investment Limited (TiL).
 Gianluigi Aponte, MSC's founder, was reportedly personally playing a role in brokering the potential deal.
 TiL and BlackRock are consortium partners in the port deal.
 This comes in the context of U.S. President Donald Trump denouncing Chinese influence over the Panama Canal and calling for the United States to reclaim control of the canal in some form or another.
 In July 2025, Panama's government filed two lawsuits against CK Hutchinson's local subsidiary in the country's supreme court.

+On 29 January 2026, Panama's supreme court nullifies the concession held by CK Hutchison to operate the Balboa and Cristóbal ports at the Panama Canal as unconstitutional and orders the facilities to be retendered, following a lawsuit by the comptroller after an audit alleged irregularities.
+These terminals at Balboa and Cristóbal have had their interim operations transferred to MSC and APM Terminals, a subsidiary of A.P.
+Møller – Mærsk, as of 11 March 2026.
+The Panamanian government subsequently accused CK Hutchinson of concealing information and obstructing a coordinated transition.

 Retail

 The Group's retail division is the world's largest international health and beauty retailer, with over 16,300 stores in 28 markets worldwide.
 Its retail portfolio comprises health and beauty products, supermarkets, as well as consumer electronics and electrical appliances.
 It also manufactures and distributes bottled water and beverage products in Hong Kong and Mainland China.